 3. An unapproved gas appliance from a manufacturing client engaged in commercial enterprise.
 All commercial clients will need to engage either an accredited certification body or inspection body for gas appliance certifications or approvals.
 If a commercial client chooses to have an appliance approved to the adopted B149.3 code, they must utilize the services of an accredited gas inspection body to evaluate and label the appliance if compliant.

-Note: In extraordinary cases, requests for exceptions to this policy may be considered by the Provincial Provincial Safety Manager, Energy.
+Note: In extraordinary cases, requests for exceptions to this policy may be considered by the Provincial Safety Manager.

 Section 32 of the GSR authorizes agencies accredited by the Standards Council of Canada (SCC) to provide certification and approval services to the gas industry.
 Depending on the scope of accreditation granted by the SCC, an agency may function as a certification body, inspection body or both.
 All Certification and inspection activities must be performed in accordance with accreditation given to that organization from Standards Council of Canada.

 Accredited certification bodies can apply a certification mark to an appliance if it conforms to a Canadian Recognized Standard (CRS).
 Certification bodies may also apply a certification mark to an appliance which conforms to the requirements of an “Other Recognized Document” (ORD) accepted by the Interprovincial Gas Advisory Council (IGAC).
 An ORD is an interim document developed by a certification body to temporarily provide certification services in an area where a CRS does not exist or is not fully applicable.
 For a complete list of Recognized Canadian Standards and Other Recognized documents see: www.scc.ca